 They’re awful to watch, though I loved Ken’s OCD coping mechanism, photographing electricity sockets to prove everything is really, truly switched off.
 (I was once a slave to checking, the frequency based on a random number multiplied by four.
 As soon as I got pregnant it stopped, which obviously doesn’t help Ken.)

 Omar is forced to sleep in the cupboard under the stairs: “I’m waiting for the owl to come to tell me I’ve got into Hogwarts” he says sarcastically to a chortling Pete, who’s watching his brother from the stairlift that’s been installed for him.

 Despite the favouritism, the boys are incredibly close.
 But soon Bradford’s answer to Privet Drive becomes too much for Omar, and he heads to Blackpool to find his father.
 Pete joins him, with Omar’s proviso that “you can come, but no stealing”.

 Blackpool looks great fun, and is populated by a few very interesting people.
-Omar soon meets the candyfloss-haired Amy (Sarah Hoare), and her uncle Ray (Johnny Vegas), who grudgingly offers the boys a bed for a few nights in his fleapit B&B. (He’s mostly funny though some of the jokes about him are as dated as the clothes he lends them.)
+Omar soon meets the candyfloss-haired Amy (Sarah Hoare), and her uncle Ray (Johnny Vegas), who grudgingly offers the boys a bed for a few nights in his fleapit B&B. (He’s very funny though some of the jokes about him are as dated as the clothes he lends them.)